-- The degree to which the conduct affected the student's education or the employee's employment; - The type(s) of harassment (for example, whether it was verbal and/or physical); - The frequency and duration of the harassing conduct; - The identity of, and relationship between, the alleged harasser and the subject of the harassment; - The number of individuals engaged in the harassing conduct (for example, a group of students targeting a single student); and - The setting(s) and context(s) in which the harassing conduct occurred.
+- The degree to which the conduct affected the student's education or the employee's employment; - The type(s) of harassment (for example, whether it was verbal and/or physical); - The frequency and duration of the harassing conduct; - The identity of, and relationship between, the alleged harasser and the subject of the harassment;

-Generally, the more severe the conduct, the less need there is to show a repetitive series of incidents to establish a hostile environment, particularly if the harassment was physical.
-Harassing conduct may violate this Policy if, for multiple instances of conduct, it is so pervasive that when viewed from an objective standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's educational or employment opportunities or benefits.
-A single incident of harassing conduct may violate this Policy if the conduct is so severe that, when viewed from an objective standard of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's equal access to educational or employment opportunities or benefits.
+• The number of individuals engaged in the harassing conduct (for example, a group of students targeting a single student); and of a similarly-situated reasonable person, it substantially and adversely affected the targeted student's or employee's educational or employment opportunities or benefits.
+A single incident of harassing conduct may violate this Policy if the conduct is so severe that, when viewed from an objective standard of a similarlysituated reasonable person, it substantially and adversely affected the targeted student's or employee's equal access to educational or employment opportunities or benefits.